 The Compensation Committee retained Deloitte Consulting LLP ("Deloitte") in 2010 as an independent compensation consultant directly reporting to the Compensation Committee.
 The Compensation Committee retained Deloitte to assess the Corporation's executive compensation compared to a peer group and published compensation survey data, and to make recommendations as appropriate for changes in the Corporation's executive compensation.
+Deloitte's assessment of executive compensation was used by the Compensation Committee in establishing compensation in 2011 for the named executive officers to the extent described below.
 The peer group consisted of thirteen smaller aerospace and defense companies and five technology companies selected by Deloitte that are located in California.
 The peer group companies had annual sales for their 2010 fiscal years of between approximately \$200,000,000 and \$2,000,000,000 and, with respect to the aerospace and defense companies, competed within one or more markets served by the Corporation.
 The peer group consisted specifically of the following:

 - Astronics Corporation

 - Coherent, Inc.

-- Curtiss-Wright Corporation
+- · Curtiss-Wright Corporation

-- Dynamics Research Corporation
+- · Dynamics Research Corporation

-- Esterline Technologies Corporation
+- · Esterline Technologies Corporation

+- · Heico Corporation

+- · Herley Industries, Inc.

+- · Hexcel Corporation

+- Kaman Corporation

-- LaBarge, Inc.
+- · LaBarge, Inc.

-- Ladish Co., Inc.
+- · Ladish Co., Inc.

 - LMI Aerospace, Inc.

+- · Moog Inc.

 - Multi-Fineline Electronix, Inc.

+- Newport Corporation

+- Triumph Group, Inc.

+- TTM Technologies, Inc.

-- Moog Inc.
+- · Universal Electronics Inc.